wkhere/stackless/Doc/library/sqlite3.rst

    one.
 All necessary constants are available in the :mod:`sqlite3` module.

+.. method:: Connection.set_progress_handler(handler, n)

+   .. versionadded:: 2.6

+   This routine registers a callback.
+The callback is invoked for every *n* instructions of the SQLite virtual machine.
+This is useful if you want to get called from SQLite during long-running operations, for example to update a GUI.

+   If you want to clear any previously installed progress handler, call the method with :const:`None` for *handler*.

 .. attribute:: Connection.row_factory

    You can change this attribute to a callable that accepts the cursor and the